 Battle Ground is a medium-sized city located in the state of Washington.
 With a population of 19,407 people and seven constituent neighborhoods, Battle Ground is the 59th largest community in Washington.

-The education level of Battle Ground citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all communities of 21.84%: 20.72% of the adults in Battle Ground have a college degree.
+The education level of Battle Ground citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all cities of 21.84%: 20.72% of adults 25 and older in Battle Ground have a college degree.

 The per capita income in Battle Ground in 2010 was $22,301, which is lower middle income relative to Washington, and middle income relative to the rest of the US.
 This equates to an annual income of $89,204 for a family of four.
 However, Battle Ground contains both very wealthy and poor people as well.